GitbookIO/gitbook/README.md

 ## Help and Support

 We're always happy to help out with your books or any other questions you might have.
-You can ask a question on the following contact form at [gitbook.com/contact](https://legacy.gitbook.com/contact) or signal an issue on [GitHub](https://github.com/GitbookIO/gitbook).
+You can ask a question on the following contact form at [gitbook.com/contact](https://legacy.gitbook.com/contact)~~or signal an issue on [GitHub](https://github.com/GitbookIO/gitbook)~~.

 ## Features